Chauvin could face decadeslong sentence in Floyd's death - WTMJ

 Chauvin, 45, faced a potential decadeslong sentence, with some legal experts predicting 20 to 25 years.
 He is also awaiting trial on federal civil rights charges in Floyd’s death, along with three other fired officers who have yet to have their state trials.

 The concrete barricades, razor wire and National Guard patrols at the courthouse during Chauvin’s three-week trial in the spring were gone Friday, reflecting an easing of tensions since the verdict in April.
-Still, there was recognition that the sentencing was another major step forward for Minneapolis since Floyd’s death on May 25, 2020.
+Still, there was recognition that the sentencing was another major step forward for Minneapolis since Floyd died on May 25, 2020.

 “Between the incident, the video, the riots, the trial — this is the pinnacle of it,” said Mike Brandt, a local defense attorney who closely followed the case.
 “The verdict was huge too, but this is where the justice comes down.”